Love Shoulda Brought You Home: Commercial performance

 In the United States, "Love Shoulda Brought You Home" peaked number five on the Billboard's Hot R&B Singles chart on December 5, 1992.
 The song spent a total of twenty nine weeks on the chart.
 A months later, on January 16, 1993, it peaked at number nineteen on Billboards Rhythmic Songs chart and number thirty-three on the Billboard Hot 100 chart.
 "Love Shoulda Brought You Home" also peaked at number thirty six on the Radio Songs chart.

 In the United Kingdom, on November 27, 1994, "Love Shoulda Brought You Home" debuted at number thirty three on the UK Singles Chart.
 In its second and third week the song fell to numbers forty six and seventy five.
 On January 14, 1995, the song re-entered the UK Singles Chart, charting at number ninety three before falling out the top 100.

 Music video

-The music video for "Love Shoulda Brought You Home", directed by Ralph Ziman, showed an angry Braxton—alternating between a long sweater, worn as a dress, and a suit complete with tie.
+The music video for "Love Shoulda Brought You Home", directed by Ralph Ziman, shows an angry Braxton—alternating between a long sweater, worn as a dress, and a suit complete with tie.
 She is fed up with her boyfriend and testifies that if he really cared, then love should have brought him home last night.
-It was later published on Braxton's official YouTube channel in September 2010.
-The video has amassed more than 14 million views as of October 2021.